 Welcome from the Headteacher

-There is a really strong sense of community within the school.
-Staff, students and parents support a wide range of activities and events beyond the curriculum, reflecting the varied opportunities we aim to provide for all students.
-Key amongst these are many different arts and sports activities, a significant number of educational trips both within the UK and abroad as well as our very well established Duke of Edinburgh Scheme.
-We encourage all students to become active participants in the vibrant wider life of the school believing that such experiences help them develop important life skills and enable them to grow as confident young adults and responsible citizens.
-We aspire to be a school that really makes a difference to the lives of our students, helping to shape them as learners and as people, with the skills and qualities that can transfer into any walk of life or area of employment.
-Please follow this link to read more about Character Education at Imberhorne School.
+We expect our students to be prepared to work hard, to meet demanding personal targets and to have the self-belief to meet our high expectations.
+The cornerstones of our learning community are compassion, achievement, respect and endeavour.
+Staff, students and parents support a wide range of activities and events beyond the classroom, reflecting the hugely varied opportunities we provide for students of all ages.
+Key amongst these are many different arts and sports activities, a significant number of educational trips both within the UK and abroad, as well as our very well-established Duke of Edinburgh Scheme.
+We expect students to participate in the vibrant wider life of the school, believing that such experiences help them develop important life skills and enable them to grow as confident young adults and responsible citizens.
+We aspire to be a school that really makes a difference to the lives of our students, helping to shape them as rounded young people with the skills and qualities that they can transfer into any walk of life or area of employment.

 In short, we aim to develop the sharpest minds and the kindest hearts.

 More information about the school can be found by downloading our Prospectus or browsing the various pages of our site which provide an overview of life at our school.
 I hope you find the information you are looking for, but if you have any further questions or would like to visit us to find out more please email info [at] imberhorne [dot] co [dot] uk